 A Similar Program: CPI for Mortgages

 Mortgage protection insurance, or MPI, is similar to CPI but is related to mortgage properties.
 MPI became prominent following the 2008 financial crisis.
 Many administrative aspects of this program are controversial, including pricing, agent fees, loss ratio inconsistencies and the often-cozy relationship between lender and insurance companies.
 In 2013, the Federal Housing Finance Agency (FHFA) put an end to the commissions (“kick-backs”) for lenders.

-The Consumer Financial Protection Bureau (CFPB), New York Department of Financial Services (NY DFS) continue to keep an eye on CPIs.
-Programs and regulations for mortgage protection insurance are watched carefully and making amendments by some states, the FHFA and the CFPB
+The Consumer Financial Protection Bureau (CFPB) and New York Department of Financial Services (NY DFS) continue to keep an eye on CPIs.
+Programs and regulations for mortgage protection insurance are watched carefully and are continually amended by some states.